Timothy Swan: Groton and the singing school

 After leaving Barnes' employ, Swan moved to Groton, Massachusetts to live with his older brother William.
 Timothy's elder brother had an active interest in music and may have influenced his brother.
 Shortly after arriving in Groton, Swan enrolled in a singing school that was taught by a "Mr. Gross".
 This experience is probably the only formal musical education that Swan ever had.

+Career

 Cambridge and Northfield

 In 1774, Swan left Groton to enlist in the Continental Army located in Cambridge, Massachusetts.
 It was here that he learned to play fife under the tutelage of a British Fifer.
 In 1775, a little less than a year after enlisting at Cambridge, Swan moved to Northfield, Massachusetts.
 It was here that Swan became apprenticed as a hatter with his brother-in-law Caleb Lyman.
 It is here in Northfield that Swan's attention focused on musical composition.
 His first composition "Montague" can be placed around 1774 when Swan was sixteen years old.

-The Suffield years

 After completing his apprenticeship in 1780, Swan moved to Enfield, Connecticut and then to Suffield, Connecticut, two years later in 1782.
 It was in Suffield that Swan composed most of his music.